IlanReinstein/titanic_mlops/README.md

 ## Challenges

 - The hardest part has been to think about the database interaction.
-Moving away from my familiarit
 - I found it very challenging to try and separate the components of the API along with the database.
 - The model selected for deployment made it hard to think about scalability since it is a static problem from which we cannot get mor data for improvement of the model.
 - I am also unfamiliar with API deployment and proper testing.
 I have mostly built multiple batch jobs which are "easier" and do not require as much maintenance